ton/fast_int/README.md

 * [CMake](https://cmake.org/)
 * [ninja](https://ninja-build.org/)

-To be able to build the unit tests, the following dependencies are required:
+The following dependencies are not required to be able to use the `fast_int` library, but required for building the unit tests and benchmark tool.
+To be able to build the unit tests, the following dependency is required:

 * [Catch2](https://github.com/catchorg/Catch2)

-To be able to build the benchmarks, the following dependencies are required:
+To be able to build the benchmarks, the following dependency is required:

 * [Benchmark](https://github.com/google/benchmark)

+The following dependencies are optional to build the benchmarks.
+In case they are not found, it will disable building some of the benchmarks but not all of them:

 * [fast_float](https://github.com/fastfloat/fast_float)

 Installation